jmbucknall/EZDSL/ezdsl.md

 Packages
 ----------------------------------------------------------------------
-With the release of version 3.02, I have included an EZDSL run-time package for each of Delphi 3, 4, 5, and 6.
+From the release of version 3.02, I included an EZDSL run-time package for each of Delphi 3, 4, 5, and 6, or later.

-The package names for version 3.02 are EZDSL3c3.DPL for Delphi 3, EZDSL3c4.BPL for Delphi 4, EZDSL3c5.BPL for Delphi 5, and EZDSL3c6.BPL
-for Delphi 6.
 The naming convention I am using is EZDSLnxc where n is the major version number of EZDSL, x is the minor version number expressed as a alphabetic character (.00=a, .01=b, etc), and c is the Delphi compiler major version number.
 Hence EZDSL3a3.DPL is EZDSL version 3.00 for Delphi 3.
 The Delphi 4 version of the package would be EZDSL3a4.DPL.

+The package name for Delphi XE or later is EZDSL3XE.BPL.

 I hereby reserve the rights to names of the form EZDSLnxc.DPL.
 If you alter EZDSL and create a run-time package from your altered code,